150th Guards Motor Rifle Division: 3rd Formation

 It was then re-created for the third time in September 1943.
 When formed for the third time, it was composed of the 127th, 144th, and 151st brigades.
 Initially, this division fell under the command of the 34th Army.
 But during some time in early 1944, it was transferred to the 6th Guards Army, and then finally it was assigned to the 79th Rifle Corps of the 3rd Shock Army, of the 1st Belorussian Front, under which it would stay on the offensive all the way from Nevel, Pskov Oblast to Berlin.

-On April 22, 1945, when victory for the Soviet Army was near, an order from the Military Council of the 3rd Shock Army designated the 150th Division to be one of 9 divisions to receive a special banner solely for the purpose of raising it over the Reichstag as a sign of the Soviet victory.
-Red Army photographer Yevgeny Khaldei took the picture of soldiers Kovaliev and another comrade of the Division's 756th Rifle Regiment hoisting the flag (called the Victory Banner) on April 30, 1945, on the roof of the Reichstag building.
-An earlier flag had been raised the day before while the building was being fought over with remaining German soldiers.
-However, as the flag was raised after dusk, there was no chance to take a picture.
-After taking the shot with the flag Khaldei rushed back to Moscow, and it was later decided that the true persons on the photo, Kovaliev and his comrade, were not politically correct.
-So they became Meliton Kantaria (a Georgian, like Stalin) and Mikhail Yegorov (a Russian).
+On 22 April 1945, when victory for the Soviet Army was near, an order from the Military Council of the 3rd Shock Army designated the 150th Division to be one of 9 divisions to receive a special banner solely for the purpose of raising it over the Reichstag as a sign of the Soviet victory.
+After crossing the Moltke Bridge on the River Spree on 29 April the 756th and 674th Rifle Regiments of the 150th Division captured the Interior Ministry Building, stormed the barriers in the Königsplatz and on the 30th, breached the Reichstag.
+The victory banner was hoisted on the roof at 10:30 in the evening, but there was no chance to take a picture.
+By 2 May, the Germans defending the building were defeated and the Charlottenburger Chaussee to the south became the border between elements of the 3rd Shock Army and 8th Guards Army.
+Red Army photographer Yevgeny Khaldei then photographed soldiers of the 756th Rifle Regiment hoisting the national flag of the Soviet Union on the roof of the Reichstag, becoming one of the most iconic images of the war.